-\begin{rmk} The proof of Lemma \ref{equi var ineq} gives some more intuition for why one might expect the connectedness assumption to help with showing Gaussianity.
-Namely, the calculations in the proof show that $\frac{\mu_{ij}}{M_{ij}}$, the quantity we have already seen is $P(I_{\{i,j\}})$ also serves as an upper bound on the amount of dependence, as measured by the covariance, between the indicators of the vertices $i$ and $j$. \end{rmk}
+\begin{remark} The proof of Proposition \ref{equi var ineq} gives some more intuition for why one might expect the connectedness assumption to help with showing Gaussianity.
+Namely, the calculations in the proof show that $\frac{\mu_{ij}}{M_{ij}}$, the quantity we have already seen is $P(I_{\{i,j\}})$, also serves as an upper bound on the amount of dependence, as measured by the covariance, between the indicators of the vertices $i$ and $j$. \end{remark}